nkern/pycape/README.md

 Code Repo : https://github.com/nkern/pycape

 ### About:
 **pycape** is a Python toolbox for producing 21cm parameter constraints with emulators.
 It contains methods for calculating a 21cm likelihood and is attached to a Markov Chain Monte Carlo sampler.
-The emulator code can be found in [[emupy]](https://github.com/nkern/emupy)
+The emulator code can be found in the [emupy](https://github.com/nkern/emupy) package.

 ### Dependencies:
 pycape is dependent on a few public codes: